 If you remain dissatisfied with this response, you have the right to contact the Scottish Public Services Ombudsman (SPSO), for an independent review of your case.
-If your complaint is about property factoring, you may contact the Home Owner's Housing Panel .
+If your complaint is about property factoring, you may contact the Homeowner Housing Panel.

-Our complaints, comments and suggestions page gives further detailed information about the Council's complaints procedure and contact details for these other bodies.
+Our comments, suggestions and complaints page gives further details about our complaints procedure and contact details for these organisations.

-If, as a Council tenant, you have concerns about our performance, this can be raised with the Scottish Housing Regulator (SHR) as a Serious Performance Failure.
-The SHR's Significant Performance Failures website explains more about this process.
+As a Council tenant, if you have concerns about our performance this can be raised with the Scottish Housing Regulator (SHR) as a Serious Performance Failure.

 Scottish housing regulator